AeonGUI

 AeonGUI is a cross-platform C++ GUI and SVG rendering library focused on game UI and interactive applications.
-It implements a subset of the SVG DOM and CSS styling pipeline, with a backend designed to remain rendering-API agnostic.
+It implements a subset of the SVG DOM and CSS styling pipeline, with a pluggable 2D rendering backend (Cairo or Skia) selected at build time.

-Keywords: C++ GUI, SVG renderer, game UI, cross-platform UI library, CMake, Cairo, Pango, libxml2.
+Keywords: C++ GUI, SVG renderer, game UI, cross-platform UI library, CMake, Cairo, Skia, Pango, HarfBuzz, libxml2.

 Introduction

 AeonGUI lets you describe user interfaces with SVG and style them with CSS, then render them on top of any graphics API your application already uses.
-The library parses an SVG document into a DOM tree, resolves CSS styles, performs text layout, and produces pixel output through Cairo—but the rendered result is handed to your application as a plain pixel buffer, so it can be composited as a texture in OpenGL, Vulkan, Metal, or any other rendering pipeline.
+The library parses an SVG document into a DOM tree, resolves CSS styles, performs text layout, and produces pixel output through a selectable 2D backend (Cairo or Skia)—but the rendered result is handed to your application as a plain pixel buffer, so it can be composited as a texture in OpenGL, Vulkan, Metal, or any other rendering pipeline.

 The project is written in modern C++ (C++20) and built with CMake.
 All third-party dependencies are either vendored or fetched automatically, and the build integrates cleanly with vcpkg on Windows.